 Worked in Australia anytime since 1992?

-If you have then you will have an Aussie Super account and now you are able to bring that money home.
-On 1 July 2013 legislation took effect that allows you to do this.
+If you have then you will have an Aussie Super account you are able to bring that money home and invest it in your KiwiSaver account.

 Why bring your Aussie Super home?

 There are a lot of good reasons to bring your Aussie Super home:

 - Potential for lower fees - You are probably paying at least two sets of fees.
 Consolidating your super with one KiwiSaver provider could reduce the total cost.
 It is also possible that you might have more than one super account in Australia if you changed jobs when you were there.

 - Visibility - Having all your retirement savings in one place makes it easier to keep track of your savings and what is happening with it.